eficode-academy/github-actions-katas/labs/05-workflow.md

 Up until now, we have had a job called `Build` both for the build and test, but that is not necessarily descriptive.
-The only reason we have done this, is because Github Actions **requires** you to have at least one job with the name fx. `Build`

 We define each job as a collection of `jobs` key: